ollipa/chainmock/README.md

 # TODO

-- Fix spying instance methods
-- Mocking properties
-- Adding properties during Mock init
 - Check all args that can be passed to unittest methods
 - Prettier error messages in pytest
 - Patching
+- Fix spying instance methods
+- Async stubs?